Hofstede’s Cultural Dimensions Theory. Also, Definition and Examples of Geert Hofstede Six Cultural Dimensions.

 - Long Vs. Short Term Orientation

 (Extent of Inequality and Power Distributed in Society)

-Power distance index refers to the degree to how society members accept the distance of power and authority.
+The power distance index refers to the degree to which society members accept the distance of power and authority.
 It is a crucial element of Hofstede’s six cultural dimensions that assess the inequality (more versus less) among members of society.
 Additionally, it has a significant impact on international business negotiation.
 The power distance index differs into high power and low power distance index.

 High Power Distance

-The high power distance refers to the society where less powerful people easily accept the unequal power distribution in the community.
-It means the acceptance of the inequity between high- and low-status members in society.
-People in High PDI expect that power will be distributed in society unequally, so they do not complain about inequality.
+The high power distance refers to a society where less powerful people easily accept the unequal power distribution in the community.
+It means the acceptance of the inequity between high- and low-status members of society.
+People with High PDI expect power to be distributed unequally, so they do not complain about inequality.
 It has become a tradition that they convey from generation to generation.
 They value traditional norms and social rules.
-Therefore, people in high power distance countries accept the inequity in organization smoothly.
+Therefore, people in high power distance countries accept the inequity in organizations.

 Hofstede country comparison website: www.hofstede-insights.com.
 Anyone can compare the country’s culture through the following link.